Be Prepared for a Disaster

 Be prepared for the unexpected.
 Learn what to do to keep yourself and others safe.
 Take advantage of a great discounted price for First Aid and CPR certification - $25.

 Redmond Ready Day features a two-hour class in personal preparedness and certification in First Aid and CPR.
 Information tables covering various aspects of preparedness and volunteer opportunities will be available.
 Register early, first come, first served.
 Space is limited.
 Attendance is required for the full day.

-- If special accommodations are required, contact Janeen Olson at email@example.com before August 25, 2016.
+- If special accommodations are required, contact Janeen Olson at firstname.lastname@example.org two weeks before class starts.